Set-Valued Control Functions: Empirical Application

 \subsection{Confidence Intervals}

-We outline how we construct confidence intervals using \cite{KaidoZhang:2024aay}.
-With a slight abuse of notation, we write all observable variables $(D,X,Z)$ except the outcome as $X$ in order to keep the notation below consistent with the one used in their paper.
+We outline how we construct confidence intervals (CIs) using \cite{KaidoZhang:2024aay}.
+Toward this end, we write the variables $(D,X,Z)$ as $X$ in order to keep the notation below consistent with the one used in their paper.